FineCal's systems - fully certified to ISO9001:2015.

 FineCal is classed as a distributor and downstream user of articles (products).
 This means that as a:-

 - Distributor: we source from approved manufacturers / suppliers for our stock and direct delivery to customers.
-We undertake regular checks on products procured to ensure compliance by cross-referencing CAS coding stated in article's SDS.
+We undertake regular checks on products procured to ensure compliance by cross-referencing CAS codes as stated in product SDS.

-- Downstreamer: we blend & mix colours to customer requirements on hues - both in our Label printing process and Screen ink colour matching service.
-We utilise compliant ink ranges with related thinning agents and thus do not alter the basic structure maintaining compliance to REACh legislation.
+- Downstreamer: we blend & mix colours to customer requirements on required shades - both in our Label printing process and Screen ink colour matching service.
+We utilise compliant ink ranges with thinning agents so not to alter the basic structure of compliance.

-Of course, we expect our suppliers / manufacturers to question their own supply chains and review materials accordingly.
+Of course, we expect our suppliers / manufacturers as well to question their own supply chains and review materials accordingly.

-Do contact email@example.com if you need our help!
+You can contact email@example.com if you need further advice.